magento/merchdocs/src/sales-channels/amazon/price-rule-examples.md

 ### Price Adjustment

-In this example, we have chosen to define our most competitive price by looking at our Amazon competitor’s lowest price who also have 95% positive feedback and a minimum feedback count of 1,000 merchant reviews.
+In this example, we have chosen to define our most competitive price by looking at our Amazon competitor's lowest price who also have 95% positive feedback and a minimum feedback count of 1,000 merchant reviews.

 ![]({% link images/images/sales-channels/amazon/amazon-price-adjustment-example.png %}){: .zoom}
 _Price Adjustment Example_